|Volume 1 Issue 2|

 St. Peter's Parish

 St. Peter's Parish, where Totopotomoy Creek was located at the time of Nicholas' and Samuel's settling there, was formed in 1678 by division from Blisland parish.
 It encompassed the valley of the Pamunkey River and its tributaries.
-It was bounded on the north-east by the ridge between the Pamunkey and the Mattaponi rivers, and on the south-west by the ridge between the Pamunkey and Chickahominy rivers as shown in Figure 1.
-In 1691, the land north of the Pamunkey River, the so-called "Pamunkey Neck", was taken from St. Peter's Parish and added to the neighboring St. John's Parish.
+It was bounded on the north-east by the ridge-line between the Pamunkey and the Mattaponi rivers, and on the south-west by the ridge-line between the Pamunkey and Chickahominy rivers as shown in Figure 1.
+In 1691, county boundaries were changed so that the northerly and southerly boundaries coincided with rivers rather than the ridge-lines between river basins.
+This meant that settlers on opposite sides of a river were now living in different counties and different parishs.
+At that time the land north of the Pamunkey River, the so-called "Pamunkey Neck", was taken from St. Peter's Parish and added to neighboring St. John's Parish.
 There was no boundary established on the north-west side, the parish theoretically extending in that direction indefinitely, although practically speaking it extended only as far as to the farthest point of settlement.
 This was not far beyond the fork of the South Anna and North Anna Rivers.